MilesAlford/di-workshop-03-functions/README.md

 **Before you run it, try to predict what will happen on screen.** If you find this difficult, sketch it out on a piece of paper and trace through the code step by step, as if you were the computer.

-**Run the code and see what happens.
+I predict a ball will bounce on the edges of the canvas **Run the code and see what happens.
 Was your prediction accurate?
 If not, why?**